xod442/stackstorm-tutorial/doc/06_event_driven.md

 | status          | processed                   |
 +-----------------+-----------------------------+
 ```
+## Some good news!!!!!!!!

 There is an easier way to see what's going on in stackstorm.
 You can log into the web interface.
-Point a browers ay 127.0.0.1 of you stackstorm workstation and login with st2admin/`password you used when you installed stackstorm`
+Point a browser at 127.0.0.1 of you stackstorm workstation and login with st2admin/`password you used when you installed stackstorm`

+I know it late in the training to tell you about the GUI but I think you need to know both.
+It's difficut to develop actions and rules using the GUI but it's excellent for seeing the execution
+history.

 ![Watching - Getting feedback](/img/watching.png)

 ## Configure the Rule